VR-API-Integration/personnel-file-api-documentation/README.md

-# Welcome to Personnel File Connector API documentation GitHub
+# Welcome to Personnel File API documentation GitHub

-This repository contains the documentation site of Personnel File Connector API.
+This repository contains the documentation site of Personnel File  API.

 The documentation of the original Jekyll template is in this [link](https://idratherbewriting.com/documentation-theme-jekyll/index.html).